 Do you take insurance?

 Not currently.
 However, I can provide an invoice for the treatment which you can present for reimbursement, as needed.
 Do let me know if your insurance covers massage therapy though.
-I have the training to bill insurance and am willing to look into adding it to my practice.
-I can supply you with a questionnaire to guide you in a call with your insurance company.
-If the requirements are met, I will look into billing them for your sessions.

 Do you share my private information with anyone else?